Current Research Day

 Lighting Talks

-All trainees can present concise, high-impact overviews of their research with one static slide in 90-seconds or less.
+All trainees can present concise, high-impact overviews of their research with one static slide in two minutes or less.
+These lightning talks highlight the central question, approach, and significance of each project, offering a fast-paced introduction to the breadth of trainee research across the program.
 An abstract and prior registration is required.

 Lighting Talks

-All trainees can present concise, high-impact overviews of their research with one static slide in 90-seconds or less.
+All trainees can present concise, high-impact overviews of their research with one static slide in two minutes or less.
+These lightning talks highlight the central question, approach, and significance of each project, offering a fast-paced introduction to the breadth of trainee research across the program.
 An abstract and prior registration is required.

 Trainee Presentations